MrMoose/CloudConnector/README.md

 [Unreal Engine](https://www.unrealengine.com/) which
 implements elementary cloud native connectivity functions for use within C++ Unreal Engine 4 projects.
-Primary use case are remote rendering cases in industry contexts.
+Primary use case are cloud based remote rendering applications in industry contexts.
-It focuses on logging, tracing and monitoring as well as storage access capabilities and message retrieval.
+It focuses on queue message handling logging, tracing and monitoring as well as storage access capabilities.
 CloudConnector hides the actual cloud implementation behind an abstracted common interface and aims for easy deployment on AWS or Google Cloud with little or no code changes.

 Using it you can:
-* Receive messages from SQS or Google Pubsub
+* Receive queue from SQS or Google Pubsub
+* Send and receive messages from SNS/SQS or Google Pubsub
 * Upload data into buckets on S3 or Google Storage
 * Log to CloudWatch or Google Logging
 * Write performance traces to XRay